mattgorb/tbn-158/README.md

 ## Notes

-- C4 streams from HuggingFace on demand.
+- SlimPajama streams from HuggingFace on demand.
 No upfront download, but needs internet during training.
 - Stable PyTorch (≥ 2.4) is sufficient.
 No nightly required.
 - Gradient checkpointing on by default; bf16 on by default.